 At the end of the book is another, final list of additional resources divided into various categories.

-Summary above is based on a review of (with excerpt and titles copied from) the booklet which can be downloaded for free (after inputting name and email address) or print copies can be ordered from Faith Alive Christian Resources for $2.99 USD.
+Summary above is based on a review of (with excerpt and titles copied from) the booklet as viewed online.

 |Organization:||Disability Concerns, Christian Reformed Church in North America and Reformed Church in America|

 | || |